MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/deploy-file-collaboration.md

 In Microsoft 365, SharePoint is integrated with a variety of other services to provide a much richer experience than is possible with on-premises solutions such as SharePoint Server.
 These integrations affect how you manage user permissions and what your users can do in a collaboration scenario.

 Traditionally, SharePoint permissions have been managed through a set of permissions groups within a site (Owners, Members, Visitors, etc.).
-In SharePoint in Microsoft 365, each SharePoint team site is part of a Microsoft 365 group. a Microsoft 365 group is a single permissions group that is associated with a variety of Microsoft 365 services, including a SharePoint site, an instance of Planner, a mailbox, a shared calendar, and others.
+In SharePoint in Microsoft 365, each SharePoint team site is part of a Microsoft 365 group.
+A Microsoft 365 group is a single permissions group that is associated with a variety of Microsoft 365 services, including a SharePoint site, an instance of Planner, a mailbox, a shared calendar, and others.
 When you add owners or members to the Microsoft 365 group, they are given access to the SharePoint site along with the other connected services.

 While you can continue to manage SharePoint site permissions separately by using SharePoint groups, we recommend managing permissions for SharePoint by adding people to or removing them from the associated Microsoft 365 group.
 This provides easier administration as well as giving users access to a host of related services that they can use for better collaboration.